Differentially Private Low-dimensional Synthetic Data from High-dimensional Datasets: Privacy and accuracy of Algorithm

 \section{Privacy and accuracy of Algorithm~\ref{alg: affine}}

 In this section, we summarize the privacy and accuracy guarantees of Algorithm \ref{alg: affine}.
-The privacy guarantee is proved by analyzing three parts of our algorithms: private mean, private linear subspace, and private data on an affine subspace. \begin{theorem}[Privacy] Algorithm~\ref{alg: affine} is $\e$-differentially private. \end{theorem}
+The privacy guarantee is proved by analyzing three parts of our algorithms: private mean, private linear subspace, and private data on an affine subspace. \begin{proposition}[Privacy] Algorithm~\ref{alg: affine} is $\e$-differentially private. \end{proposition}